Booing Controversy In Bryce Harper’s First Game With Phillies

 Philadelphia sports fans, whether fair or not, have a reputation for booing.
 Whether this reputation is fair has been the cause of a long series of controversies over the years.
 And now there’s one related to the city’s newest superstar athlete.

 Bryce Harper, who signed a 13-year, $330 million contract with the Phillies in February following an extended free agent pursuit, made his regular season debut with the Phillies Thursday afternoon.
 Harper went 0-for-3, with an intentional walk, although that walk immediately preceded a grand slam by teammate Rhys Hoskins.
-The Phillies defeated the Braves 10-4, per ESPN.com.
+The Phillies defeated the Braves, 10-4, according to ESPN.

-Fans cheered Harper each time he came to the plate, and the player was also widely praised for wearing green shoes (per NBC Sports) that featured the likeness of the team’s beloved mascot, the Phillie Phanatic.
-But not long after the game, there was a series of reports: Bryce Harper had been booed, in his very first game, by Philadelphia fans.
+Fans cheered Harper each time he came to the plate, and the player was also widely praised for wearing green shoes, per NBC Sports, that featured the likeness of the team’s beloved mascot, the Phillie Phanatic.
+But not long after the game, there was a series of reports — Bryce Harper had been booed, in his very first game, by Philadelphia fans.

 The origin of the claim appears to be a video posted to YouTube by reporter Zach Rosenblatt of NJ.com.
 The video features Harper striking out in one of his at-bats Thursday, his second strikeout of the day.
 The title of the video, “Phillies fans boo Bryce Harper on Opening Day,” is true in the sense that there was some booing, although it doesn’t appear it came from any significant portion of the crowd at Citizen’s Bank Park.
 It would be more accurate to say that a handful of people booed.